 To keep up with the news from the constituency visit our website news page or follow us on our social media accounts…

-Facebook: We have a public discussion page and a members-only private group.
-Members are encouraged to get involved in both.
+Facebook: We have a public discussion page, a public page for our council candidates, and a members-only private group.
+Members are encouraged to get involved in all of them.

 Twitter: We are active on Twitter too, so why not follow us if you have Twitter